 - Financial Security

-The survey was conducted in 2019 and involved 1,000 participants in the U.S., aged 18 and older.
-These are some of the findings.
+The survey was conducted in 2019 and involved 1,000 participants in the U.S. aged 18 and older.
+Here are some of the findings.

 Innovative Health Tools for Millennials

 Aetna President Karen S. Lynch says that millennials’ “need for greater support in making and maintaining social connections, and in achieving their mental health goals, indicates that we need a system focused not just on physical health but on mental health.”
 She insists that our physical health is directly affected by our mental health and that should make mental health a top priority.
-Lynch believes that people are becoming increasingly proactive about addressing these concerns and our health care system is becoming more and more about total health.
-It has become increasingly necessary to integrate new, innovative health tools for millennials.
-Medical professionals hope to balance these new digital tools with personal connection millennials are lacking.
+Lynch believes that people are becoming increasingly proactive about addressing these concerns and our health care system is adapting to increased awareness.
+It has become increasingly necessary to integrate new, innovative health tools for millennials to utilize as they age.
+Medical professionals hope to balance these new digital tools with the personal connections millennials are lacking.
 Studies found that 64% of consumers between the ages of 18 and 34 “feel that being able to monitor their health is very or somewhat important.”
-We can likely attribute this to health apps, wearable trackers (such as FitBit), and calorie counters.
-Minding your health has actually become somewhat of a “trend” among millennials and they are ensuring their phones stay very involved.
+We can likely attribute this to health apps, wearable trackers (such as FitBit), and calorie counters, which are all very trendy, easy to use, and relatively accessible.

 Health Trends Among Millennials